The Procussions: 1998–2002

 Based on this momentum, Mr J convinced the group to relocate from Colorado Springs to Los Angeles in an attempt to make their music a full-time career.
 Shortly after, Vise Versa left The Procussions to form the group Deux Process.

 2003–2007

 As Iron Sharpens Iron

 Once in Los Angeles, The Procussions independently released their first album, As Iron Sharpens Iron, through Bassmentalism Records on October 28, 2003.
-The album rose to #5 on the CMJ Hip-Hop charts.
+The album rose to No. 5 on the CMJ Hip-Hop charts.

 Up All Night

 In early 2004, The Procussions entered the studio with producer-engineer Jason Skills of The Sound Providers, recording an 8-hour overnight jam session that featured Stro on drums and Rhodes piano, and spoken word and freestyle rhymes from Rez and Mr J. The session formed the basis of their jazz-flavoured EP, Up All Night, which saw exclusive release in Japan on September 20, 2004.

 5 Sparrows For 2 Cents

 In 2006, the group recorded their second full-length, 5 Sparrows For 2 Cents, featuring production from Stro and art direction by Rez.
 After discussions with several record labels, they became the first band to sign with the newly resurrected Rawkus Records.
-5 Sparrows served as Rawkus' first post-reboot release, hitting stores on May 30, 2006, and reaching #8 on the Billboard Heatseekers chart.
+5 Sparrows served as Rawkus' first post-reboot release, hitting stores on May 30, 2006, and reaching No. 8 on the Billboard Heatseekers chart.
 The release coincided with the launch of their first national, co-headlining tour.